Teaching English in Italy

 Classroom teaching jobs in private international schools are available for experienced, licensed teachers.
-These teaching jobs usually require a minimum of 2 years of previous full-time experience.
+These teaching jobs usually require a minimum of two years of previous full-time experience.

 It’s possible to teach English in Italy in both public school classrooms and private language schools.
 Teaching English in Italy is competitive, so teachers are usually expected to have a TEFL certificate of a minimum of 100 hours.
 Previous teaching experience is often required.

-Licensed teachers who want to teach abroad in Italy will need a government-issued teaching qualification in their home country or state, and will generally need at least 2 years of full-time teaching experience.
+Licensed teachers who want to teach English in Italy will need a government-issued teaching qualification in their home country or state, and will generally need at least 2 years of full-time teaching experience.

-In order to teach English in Italy, teachers will need a recognized TEFL certificate.
+To teach English in Italy, teachers will need a recognized TEFL certificate.
 English teaching jobs in Italy are competitive, so certification is essential.
 Previous teaching experience is often, but not always, required.

 Visas for teachers in Italy

 Non-EU citizens will need a visa in order to teach abroad in Italy.
 Obtaining a visa is difficult, but not impossible.

 Living in Italy

 Whether you’re looking forward to navigating the streets of Rome or spending a school holiday tasting wine, living in Italy presents no shortage of cultural opportunities.